The Password Game: strategy & statistics

 Rule 35 (current time)

-Methods & calculations used
+Methods & calculations

 I put the Python scripts I wrote on GitHub; I'll link to individual scripts as I discuss them.
 The main libraries I used are: